Page No. 59

 Q.10.
 Which type of cell division is required for the growth and the repair of the body and which type is involved in formation of gametes?

-Ans: For growth and repair mitotic division (mitosis) are involved as this type of division keeps the chromosome number constant.
+- For growth and repair, mitotic division (mitosis) is involved as this type of division keeps the chromosome number constant.